EdwardAndrew/EdwardAndrew.github.io/aboutme.md

 title: About me
 subtitle: Edward Andrew
 ---

+Recently graduated with a First Class BSc (Hons) in Computer Games Programming.

-Soon to be University of Huddersfield Graduate (BSc Hons) and Associate Software Developer at Sky UK.
+I'm currently employed as an Associate Software Developer at Sky UK